addelong/sportsbook-picks/README.md

 - Ranking uses a Bayesian-smoothed win percentage (Beta(5,5) prior) so large samples outrank tiny perfect records; both raw and adjusted rates are displayed.
 - Records formatted as `12-5` or `18-9-2` are used to compute win percentage; comments without a record or pick fields are skipped.
 - The script only touches the public JSON endpoints.
 To add authenticated API usage later, wrap `RedditClient` with a PRAW-based implementation.
+- Set `SUBREDDITS="sportsbook,sportsbetting=title:\"Best Bets\""` in `bin/run_collector.sh` (or the environment) to mirror the CLI example above.

 ## Output Format

-The generated HTML includes: author, record, raw win percentage, adjusted win percentage, game/match, bet detail, sport, event time, suggested wager, and a permalink back to the Reddit comment.
+The generated HTML includes: author, record, raw win percentage, adjusted win percentage, subreddit, thread title, game/match, bet detail, sport, event time, suggested wager, and a permalink back to the Reddit comment.